gilnam74/vex-sneppet/VEX-for-artists.md

 Remember, all actual code you can find in [VEX snippets hip file](../blob/master/src/hips/VEX_snippets.hipnc).

 # Vectors
-The first thing we need to be aware of is the difference between vector as a data type and vector as a math gist.
+Ok, at this point we might need a bit of theory before we will dig into a new topic.
+TBD!

 # Solving problems with VEX
 A collection of tutorials on solving miscellaneous production tasks with VEX.